Kevin Hart will receive the Kennedy Center’s Mark Twain Prize for lifetime achievement in comedy

 “To be honored in this commemorative year feels surreal,” Hart said.
 “Comedy is my outlet for social commentary and observations on life.
 I am grateful to the Kennedy Center for recognizing my voice and impact on culture.”

 Hart will receive his prize at the Kennedy Center for Performing Arts on March 24.
-The ceremony will be broadcast later on a dated to be determined.
+The ceremony will be broadcast later on a date to be determined.